bibinr003/Forest-Plot/README.md

-Explaining the R Forest Plot Script (Line-by-line)
+Explaining the R Forest Plot Script for even a beginner or a non-programmer (Line-by-line)

+The input data was from an AQI and Pollutant impact research related to a heart development study from a hospital
+#the example data is different from the true study outcomes

 Purpose: This document explains every section and important line of the R script you provided.
 It is written for someone who does not program, using simple language and short examples.
-At the end there are tips on how to change common settings (e.g., file paths, colors, and groups).
+At the end, there are tips on how to change common settings (e.g., file paths, colors, and groups).
 1. Top: Libraries — “tools the script needs”
 Code lines: